Linux dhclient command

 The control object

-The control object allows you to shut the client down, releasing all leases that it holds and deleting any DNS records it may have added.
-It also allows you to pause the client - this unconfigures any interfaces the client uses.
+The control object lets you shut the client down, releasing all leases that it holds and deleting any DNS records it may have added.
+It also lets you pause the client - this unconfigures any interfaces the client uses.
 You can then restart it, which causes it to reconfigure those interfaces.
 You would normally pause the client before going into hibernation or sleep on a laptop computer.
 You would then resume it after the power comes back.
 This allows PC cards to be shut down while the computer is hibernating or sleeping, and then reinitialized to their previous state once the computer comes out of hibernation or sleep.

 The control object has one attribute - the state attribute.
 To shut the client down, set its state attribute to 2.
 It automatically does a DHCPRELEASE.
 To pause it, set its state attribute to 3.
 To resume it, set its state attribute to 4.